oat-sa/doc-lti1p3/docs/bundle/doc/quickstart/configuration.md

             tool_key_chain: "myToolKey"                                                        # [optional] tool key chain identifier
             platform_jwks_url: "http://platform.com/lti1p3/.well-known/jwks/platformSet.json"  # [optional] platform JWKS url
             tool_jwks_url: "http://tool.com/lti1p3/.well-known/jwks/toolSet.json"              # [optional] tool JWKS url
+            order: 1                                                                           # [optional] order of the registration
 ```
 **Notes**:

+- optional keys can be omitted
 - the unique identifier `myRegistration` allows the registration to be fetched from the [RegistrationRepositoryInterface](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Registration/RegistrationRepositoryInterface.php#L27)
 - the client id `myClientId` will be used in JWT based communications as client_id
 - the defined `myTool` tool will be registered for the defined `myPlatform` platform
 - the `myPlatformKey` and `myToolKey` key chains will be used to sign respectively from `myPlatform` and `myTool`
 - the JWKS urls are exposed by the [JwksAction](https://github.com/oat-sa/bundle-lti1p3/blob/master/Action/Jwks/JwksAction.php) (if you own them)
+- the `order` can be used to order registration (integer value), all non ordered registrations will go last, in declaration order